fzero/moveout/README.md

 * That's a tough one!
 * You're pretty much paying for the services with your data and privacy
+  * Speaking of privacy, internet veterans have a much better understanding of it.
+  * People born in the 90s who grew with internet everywhere, not so much.
+  * you should consider absolutely everything you post public - even if marked otherwise.
 * BUT!
 There have been some interesting recent developments...

 ### Mastodon